 3. Voice Search is Going to Become increasingly Important to Business in the Future

-4. Jessica Rhoades, the Owner and Creator of IT Web Designs, Says That More Businesses Will Look to Passive Revenue Generation
+4. Jessica Rhoades, the Owner and Creator of IT Web Designs, Says That Small Business Trends Show More Passive Revenue Generation

 Jessica Rhoades: “As a web designer, I’m seeing an increase in requests for more websites for side hustles, passive revenue streams, online course creators, and membership platforms.
 More businesses are looking at more passive revenue-generating streams, whether it’s dropshipping T-shirts, apparel, mugs, and calendars, or starting to market more document templates, social media templates, and additional materials that can help a business run more smoothly.” — Jessica Rhoades, owner, Create IT Web Designs